sabegg2/CryptoClustering/README.md

 6. Now using the PCA data, I repeated the process of creating an elbow plot to find the optimal number of clusters.
 Again, the best value for `k` appears to be 4.

 7. Then, again now using the PCA data, I repeated the process of fitting the data with a k-means model with 4 clusters.
-I plotted the groups in a scatter plot with the Principal Components PC1 and PC2 as the axes.
+I plotted the groups in a scatter plot with the Principal Components PC1 and PC2 as the axes as well as another plot with PC1 and PC3 as the axes (to align better with the 24-hour and 7-day contributions to the primary components).
 PC1 and PC2 capture the most variance (spread) in the data, so plotting them helps visualize the overall structure of the data in 2D.
 The plot shows how well the K-Means clustering has separated the data based on the first two principal components.
-There are four distinct clusters (Cluster 3 is now separate from Cluster 0).
+In both the PC2 vs PC1 and PC3 vs PC1 plots, there are four distinct clusters (Cluster 3 is now separate from Cluster 0).

-8. Finally, I compared the the elbow curves and the scatter plots before and after PCA and drew conclusions.
+8. Finally, I compared the elbow curves and the scatter plots before and after PCA and drew conclusions.
 Images of the plots are shown below.

 ## Plots